hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 ## Summary

-The [Terraform remote backend][remote] brings Terraform Cloud's collaboration features into the familiar Terraform CLI workflow.
-It offers the best of both worlds to developers who are already comfortable with using Terraform, and can work with existing CI/CD pipelines.
+The [CLI integration][cloud] brings Terraform Cloud's collaboration features into the familiar Terraform CLI workflow.
+It offers the best of both worlds to developers who are already comfortable with using Terraform, and it can work with existing CI/CD pipelines.

-Users can start runs with the standard `terraform plan` and `terraform apply` commands, and can watch the progress of the run without leaving their terminal.
-These runs execute remotely in Terraform Cloud; they use variables from the appropriate workspace, enforce any applicable [Sentinel policies][sentinel], and can access Terraform Cloud's [private module registry][private] and remote state inputs.
+You can start runs with the standard `terraform plan` and `terraform apply` commands and then watch the progress of the run from your terminal.
+These runs execute remotely in Terraform Cloud; they use variables from the appropriate workspace, enforce any applicable [Sentinel policies][sentinel], and can access Terraform Cloud's [private registry][private] and remote state inputs.

 Terraform Cloud offers two kinds of CLI-driven runs, to support different stages of your workflow:

 - `terraform plan` starts a [speculative plan][] in a Terraform Cloud workspace, using configuration files from a local directory.
-Developers can quickly check the results of edits (including compliance with Sentinel policies) without needing to copy sensitive variables to their local machine.
+You can quickly check the results of edits (including compliance with Sentinel policies) without needing to copy sensitive variables to your local machine.

   Speculative plans work with all workspaces, and can co-exist with the [VCS-driven workflow](./ui.html).